adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 </p></details>

 ### 3. Update tutorial app code to enable Edge features
-There are three files we need to update to enable the features we want from the Edge extension.
-Thankfully, all of the code changes are contained in block comments like the Podfile so you only have to make a few updates!
+There are three files to update to enable the Edge extensions' features.
+Thankfully, all of the code changes are contained in block comments like the Podfile so only a few changes have to be made!

-1. Click the dropdown chevron next to `EdgeTutorialAppStart` in the left-side navigation panel to open the project.
+1. Select the dropdown chevron next to `EdgeTutorialAppStart` in the left-side navigation panel to open the project.
-2. Click the dropdown chevron next to `EdgeTutorialAppStart` to open the directory holding the code files.
+2. Select the dropdown chevron next to `EdgeTutorialAppStart` to open the directory holding the code files.
-3. Click the `AppDelegate.swift` file.
+3. Select the `AppDelegate.swift` file.
 4. First update the `ENVIRONMENT_FILE_ID` value to the mobile property ID published in the first section.
    - See how to get your mobile property ID in the instructions for [getting the mobile property ID](#getting-the-mobile-property-id).